 • Higher levels of AD biomarkers (tau and amyloid proteins)

-This study squares well with research that emerged in 2015 on the theory of Cognitive Debt.
-Depression, anxiety, PTSD, and more may contribute to cognitive decline and memory issues over a long, cumulative process.
+This study squares well with research that emerged in 2015 on the theory of “cognitive debt“.
+Depression, anxiety, PTSD, and other factors may contribute to cognitive decline and memory issues over a long, cumulative process.

-The researchers proposed the theory of cognitive debt to explain how negative thinking can lead to cognitive decline.
+The researchers proposed the theory of cognitive debt to explain how our thoughts and behaviors can lead to cognitive decline.
 They recognized that several related, but distinct, conditions (depression, anxiety, life stress, neuroticism, sleep disturbances, and PTSD) all shared increased risk factors for dementia.

 But what precisely do they all have in common?
-The answer is Repetitive Negative Thinking (RNT).
+The answer is Repetitive Negative Thinking.

 The authors defined the term RNT to include both rumination (negative thoughts regarding past events) as well as worrying (typically future-related thoughts).
 They emphasized that the repetitive and negative nature of the thoughts, NOT their temporal nature, was key to the association.